 Students must first be admitted into the BASW program.
 Students are required to submit a CalSWEC application.
 The application is supplemented with various questions designed to ascertain their interest and level of commitment to a career in public child welfare.
 Once accepted into the program students must undergo pre-screening for county employment, including fingerprinting and participation in the criminal clearance process as well as a psychological and/or medical exam.
 The student is required to sign a contract to secure full-time employment in a public child welfare agency after graduation.

 Priority is given to applicants representing diverse population groups currently served by child welfare agencies in California.
 Fluency in a high demand language is also given priority.
 Years of service and other child welfare experience also weigh significantly into the selection process.
-Students in the program must be U.S. citizens or have a permanent visa.

 An Awards Committee, made up of representatives of the CSULB School of Social Work and representatives of public child welfare agencies from counties surrounding the University, will review and finalize selection of candidates to whom the award will be offered.

 Students participating in the program must meet all the following criteria:

 3. Attendance at mandatory seminars/trainings on specialized topics;